-172 Lodi Way: Born and bred
+172 Lodi Way: Lower Lawrenceville

 Though Pittsburgh’s complex history has been documented in myriad forms, we’ve yet to find a livable home that embodies the evolution of our city so accurately.
 Built in 1890 just one block from Butler Street, 172 Lodi Way is the latest full rehab from local developer Steel Town Properties.
 And like our former steel town itself, this place expertly balances its modern reinvention with an undeniably industrial past.